aniketfuryrocks/arch-dev-config/README.md

 # Arch Setup Scripts

 > Note : Do not blindly run or use dot files
+>

-> scripts stress more over my personal workflow
+> scripts are stress more over my personal workflow
+>

-> NVIDIA is prioratised in intel/nvidia machine
+> NVIDIA is prioratised for intel/nvidia machine

 ## Order